miguel-perez/smoothState.js/README.md

 ```JavaScript
 $('#main').smoothState();
 ```
-This line of code will cause our page to update with the contents of any links inside of the `#main` container without reloading the page.
-Every link should load a fully functional page and should include the same `#main` container in the response.
+This line of code will cause our page to update with the contents of any links inside of the `#main` container without reloading the page. **Every link should return a fully functional page from the server**, at the very least, it should include the same `#main` container in the response.
 If you're having issues with this, turn on [development mode](#development) and watch the console for useful warnings.

 Some links are ignored, this can be configured by using the [blacklist](#blacklist) option.